hsf-training/hsf-training-cicd-github/content/episodes/03-pytest-revisited/index.md

 and then run it with `python python_assert.py`.

-What happens when an assertion fails in python?
+What happens when an assertion fails in Python?

 ```text
 Traceback (most recent call last):